mystycs/my-music-playlist/README.md

 # My-Music-Playlist

-A music playlist written in Ruby
+A music playlist written in Ruby with jQuery

 ## Installation